apibara/dna/develop/streaming.md

  - `finalized`: the stream sends `data` messages for finalized data only.
 The `data` messages contain the data requested in the stream filter.
 Notice that there cannot be `invalidate` messages in this type of stream.
  - `accepted`: the stream sends `data` messages for accepted data (including historical finalized data).
  - `pending`: the stream sends `data` messages for pending data and for accepted data.
 Notice that the client may receive the same pending data multiple times.

+### Cursor

+Cursors are used to identify a location in a stream.
+The `end_cursor` in `Data` messages refers to the location of the latest piece of data in the stream.
+When clients send this cursor as a `starting_cursor` in a request, the server will resume streaming by sending the first message that _follows_ the provided cursor.
+When no `starting_cursor` is specified, the stream will start from the genesis block.
+If the data in or before `end_cursor` was invalidated (following a chain reorganization), the server will inform the client of it and will resume the stream from the new stream's head.

+A `Cursor` is made of two components:

+ - `order_key`: this is the sequence number for messages,
+ - `unique_key`: this is used to discriminate between data generated from different blocks at the same height.